Blog

 Read moreThe Performance of Chassis and Scalability of Clos

-Distributed Disaggregated Chassis (DDC) is a new architecture for building flexible, high-scale networking systems – from Service Provider routing to high-performance AI networking
+Distributed Disaggregated Chassis (DDC) is an innovative architecture for building flexible, high-scale networking systems – from Service Provider routing to high-performance AI networking

 DDC offers:

 Disaggregated Chassis (DDC) continues to gain momentum in the communications industry, with service providers and network operators actively pushing for its adoption.
-Leading service providers, such as AT&T and KDDI and have already made significant deployments of the DDC solution across their live networks, using DriveNets Network Cloud.
-Many other network operators, including Comcast, Telefonica, Orange, Vodafone, and MTN, are also adopting open and disaggregated networks based on the OCP (DDC) and Telecom Infra Project (TIP) Disaggregated Distributed Backbone Router (DDBR) specifications.
+Leading service providers, such as AT&T, KDDI and Comcast have already made significant deployments of the DDC solution across their live networks, using DriveNets Network Cloud.
+Many other network operators, including Telefonica, Orange, Vodafone, and MTN, are also adopting open and disaggregated networks based on the OCP (DDC) and Telecom Infra Project (TIP) Disaggregated Distributed Backbone Router (DDBR) specifications.

 Organizations with disaggregated solution implementations have observed cost reductions, accelerated innovation, and improved scalability.